Skip to content

 The list definitely can go on, but the point is that offering an open-access training program creates the same results of an open book exam: nearly 100% success.
 That's because you're encouraging your team to know everything they can to perform with maximum efficiency.

-Providing more accessible knowledge also allows you to deliver contextually relevant training, further enhancing your training experience with the team.
+An online authoring tool like Coassemble allows you to deliver contextually relevant training, further enhancing your training experience with your team.

 Continuous Learning

 Continuous learning has been proven to increase employee retention and be a scalable solution to growing your team.
-This training style can be simple to start and offer refresher training to keep your team sharp.
+Microlearning, a training style that delivers bite-sized lessons, can be a simple way to offer convenient refresher training at regular intervals.

 If you have specific roles, offering learning opportunities that help your employees prepare for the next step in their careers.
 Continuous learning can also be offering monthly, quarterly, and yearly training exercises that provide new learning opportunities to your employees.
 These can be conferences, training seminars, or even offering a book budget for the team to use to build an office library.